Regents of the University of California

-The Regents of the University of California (also referred to as the Board of Regents to distinguish the board from the corporation it governs of the same name) is the governing board of the University of California (UC), a state university system in the U.S. state of California.
+The Regents of the University of California (also referred to as the Board of Regents to distinguish the board from the corporation it governs of the same name) is the governing board of the University of California (UC), a public state university system in the U.S. state of California.
 The Board of Regents has 26 voting members, the majority of whom are appointed by the governor of California to serve 12-year terms.

 The regents establish university policy; make decisions that determine student cost of attendance, admissions, employee compensation, and land management; and perform long-range planning for all UC campuses and locations.
 The regents also control the investment of UC's endowment, and they supervise the making of contracts between UC and private companies.

 The structure and composition of the Board of Regents is laid out in the Constitution of California, which establishes that the University of California is a "public trust" and that the regents are a "corporation" that has been granted the power to manage the trust on the public's behalf.
 The constitution grants the regents broad institutional autonomy, giving them "full powers of organization and government."
 According to article IX, section 9, subsection (a), "the regents are "subject only to such legislative control as may be necessary to insure the security of its funds and compliance with the terms of the endowments of the university".